asdf-format/asdf-standard/docs/source/tree.rst

 ----------------

 Integers represented as string literals in the ASDF tree must be no more than 64-bits.
-Due to ndarray types, this is further restricted to int64 representation of 64-bits, not uint64.
+Due to `ndarray` types in `numpy`, this is further restricted to ranges defined for signed 64-bit integers (int64), not unsigned 64-bit integers (uint64).

 .. _tree-comments: